NOAH Compendium

 In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.

-These side effects are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.
+1 These adverse events occur generally within the first treatment week and are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.